fmorenovr/fmorenovr.github.io/_posts/2017-05-03-Setting-Up-a-MQTT-Service.md

 ---
 # MQTT

-MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
+MQTT is a machine-to-machine (M2M) "Internet of Things" connectivity protocol.

 # Mosquitto